-This Code of Conduct was revised by the Board of Education July 14, 2017.
+This Code of Conduct was revised by the Board of Education on August 13, 2019.
 Please use the links below to access a particular area of the Code of Conduct.
 If you need more information, please contact the school principal.
 Code of Conduct booklets can be obtained from the main office of each school.

 - Student Rights and Responsibilities

 - Prohibition of Violence, Harassment, Discrimination, Bullying and Retaliation